Johann Heinrich Friedrich Müller

-Johann Heinrich Friedrich Müller (20 February 1738 – 8 August 1815) was a German actor, writer and Lustspiel poet.
+Johann Heinrich Friedrich Müller (20 February 1738 – 8 August 1815) was a German actor, writer and Singspiel poet.

 Life

 Born in Aderstedt, Müller is said to have been called Schröder or Schroeter at first.
-After the early death of his father, he attended the Latina (school) of the Franckesche Stiftungen in Halle (Saale) from 1749.
+After the early death of his father, he attended the Latina of the Franckesche Stiftungen in Halle (Saale) from 1749.
 When he accidentally set a fire there, he fled from this institution.
 Puppeteers, coming from Lauchstädt, had a lasting effect on Müller.
-He played the play they gave him on a home-made theatre stage, which exploded and caught fire when gunpowder was ignited.
+He played the play they gave him on a homemade theatre stage, which exploded and caught fire when gunpowder was ignited.

 Müller fled to his brother, a priest in Halle's surroundings.
 The latter sent him to the cathedral school in Magdeburg.
 There he was trained as an actor by Franz Schuch der Jüngere and took on the surname Müller.
 In Potsdam, he had his first public appearance in the Garnisonkirche, which was followed by many others.

 From 1763, Müller was active in Vienna and lived there with his family in Bürgerspitalzinshaus.

-In 1767–1768, Müller wrote the numbers 11-13 of the Singspiel-libretto Bastien und Bastienne, which was set to music by Wolfgang Amadeus Mozart.
+In 1767–1768, Müller wrote the numbers 11–13 of the Singspiel-libretto Bastien und Bastienne, which was set to music by Wolfgang Amadeus Mozart.

 As a teacher, Müller taught Vladimir Odoyevsky, and perhaps John Field, Alexander Griboyedov, and Alexander Alyabyev.